Morristown–Beard School: Athletics

-The Morristown–Beard School Crimson competes in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
-Prior to the NJSIAA's 2010 realignment, the school had participated in the Colonial Hills Conference which included public and parochial high schools in Essex, Morris and Somerset counties in west Central Jersey.
-With 335 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
-The school was classified by the NJSIAA as Non-Public Group II for football for 2018–2020.
+The Morristown Beard School Crimson competes in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties, and operates under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
+Prior to the NJSIAA's 2010 realignment, the school had participated in the Colonial Hills Conference which included public and private high schools in Essex, Morris and Somerset counties in west Central Jersey.
+With 335 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).
+The school was classified by the NJSIAA as Non-Public Group B (equivalent to Group I/II for public schools) for football for 2024–2026, which included schools with 140 to 686 students.

-Cheered on by the bear (the school mascot), Morristown–Beard School's teams compete as the Crimson, a reflection of historical ties with Harvard.
+Cheered on by the bear (the school mascot), Morristown Beard School's teams compete as the Crimson, a reflection of historical ties with Harvard.
 The school's 20 varsity teams have captured championships in several sports.
-Five of Morristown–Beard School's teams (football, girls' ice hockey, boys' cross country, girls' tennis, girls' volleyball) have attained undefeated seasons in their athletic histories.
-During the 1990s, the athletic facilities at Morristown–Beard School played host to floor hockey competition of the New Jersey Special Olympics Winter Games.
+Five of Morristown Beard School's teams (football, girls' ice hockey, boys' cross country, girls' tennis, girls' volleyball) have attained undefeated seasons in their athletic histories.
+During the 1990s, the athletic facilities at Morristown Beard School played host to floor hockey competition of the New Jersey Special Olympics Winter Games.

 In 2012, Lou Lamoriello, general manager of three Stanley Cup-winning New Jersey Devils teams, presented the keynote address at the induction ceremony for the school's Athletic Hall of Fame.
-The following year, Tony Siragusa, a former NFL player who played on a Super Bowl-winning Baltimore Ravens football team, spoke at Morristown–Beard School.
-Siragusa, father of Morristown–Beard School student Samantha Siragusa '15, worked as a sideline reporter for NFL games on Fox Sports from 2003 to 2016.
+The following year, Tony Siragusa, a former NFL player who played on a Super Bowl-winning Baltimore Ravens football team, spoke at Morristown Beard School.
+Siragusa, father of Morristown Beard School student Samantha Siragusa '15, worked as a sideline reporter for NFL games on Fox Sports from 2003 to 2016.
+In 2019 Trevor Baptiste was inducted into the school's athletic hall of fame.